-During the year ended 31 December 2022, the Remuneration Committee held one meeting.
+The Remuneration Committee meets generally once a year and at such other time as necessary.
+Any Committee member may convene a meeting of the Remuneration Committee.
+During the year ended 31 December 2023, the Remuneration Committee held one meeting.

 Major work completed by the Remuneration Committee during the year includes:

-- (a) reviewed the remuneration policy and structure relating to the Directors and senior management of the Company; and - (b) Made a recommendation to the Board on the remuneration of a Non-executive Director.
+- (a) reviewed the remuneration policy and structure relating to the Directors and senior management of the Company; - (b) reviewed and made recommendation of the Directors' fees of all the independent non-executive Directors for approval by the Board; and - (c) Made a recommendation to the Board on the remuneration of Dr. Yan Shao Shi, as a new Non-executive Director.